pieper/SlicerMachines/README.md

 * Pre-load a machine with data so that users can jump on and start working
 * Run Slicer as a compute or render server
 * Run a Slicelet as a service
+* Bring up a back-end for a jupyter notebook
 * Bring up as many machines as needed to run jobs in parallel

 ## The goal of these scripts